 Sincerest gratitude to Kala, especially Archana Horsting, Yuzo Nakano, Carrie Hott, Paper Buck, Ben Engle, Andrea Voinot, and Mayumi Hamanaka; the Center for Book Arts; Val Imus and Southern Exposure; Kevin B. Chen and Genevieve Quick; Sarrita Hunn, Leah Rosenberg, Elizabeth Travelslight; Gary, Katrina and Sean (Jiajun Wang); Sophia Wong; Michael Yap; and Susan O’Malley (in memoriam).

 Ways and Means was exhibited in Appro-propagation, Residency Projects: New Work by 2015-2016 Kala Fellows, at Kala Art Institute.

-Printed in the Center for Book Arts’ Artist-in-Residence Workspace Grant
+Some parts were printed in the Center for Book Arts’ Artist-in-Residence Workspace Grant

 Photos by Jiajun Wang & Christine Wong Yap.